Count-Based Exploration with the Successor Representation: Conclusion

 \section{Conclusion}

 RL algorithms tend to have high sample complexity, which often prevents them from being used in the real-world.
-Poor exploration strategies is one of the main reasons for this high sample-complexity.
+Poor exploration strategies is one of the reasons for this high sample-complexity.
 Despite all of its shortcomings, uniform random exploration is, to date, the most commonly used approach for exploration.
 This is mainly due to the fact that most approaches for tackling the exploration problem still rely on domain-specific knowledge (e.g., density models, handcrafted features), or on having an agent learn a perfect model of the environment.
 In this paper we introduced a general method for exploration in RL that implicitly counts state (or feature) visitation in order to guide the exploration process.
-It is compatible to representation learning and the idea can also be adapted to be applied to large domains.
+It is compatible with representation learning and the idea can also be adapted to be applied to large domains.

 This result opens up multiple possibilities for future work.
-Based on the results presented in Section~\ref{sec:theory}, for example, we conjecture that the substochastic successor representation can be actually used to generate algorithms with PAC-MDP bounds.
-Investigating to what extent different auxiliary tasks impact the algorithm's performance, and whether simpler tasks such as predicting feature activations or parts of the input~\citep{Jaderberg17} are effective is also worth studying.
-Finally, it might be interesting to further investigate the connection between representation learning and exploration, since it is also known that better representations can lead to faster exploration~\citep{Jiang17}.
+Based on the results presented in Section~\ref{sec:theory}, for example, we conjecture that the substochastic successor representation can be actually used to generate algorithms with PAC-MDP bounds (e.g., one could replace explicit state visitation counts by the norm of the SSR in traditional algorithms).
+Investigating to what extent different auxiliary tasks impact the algorithm's performance, and whether simpler tasks such as predicting feature activations or parts of the input~\cite{Jaderberg17} are effective is also worth studying.
+Finally, it might be interesting to further investigate the connection between representation learning and exploration, since it is also known that better representations can lead to faster exploration~\cite{Jiang17}.